MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 ### Chart availability

-- To create similar charts for tests, see [Track your test results](../../test/track-test-status.md)
 - Charts configured for Shared Queries are viewable by all team members, except members with Stakeholder access, and can be added to dashboards
 - Charts that you create for queries under your My Queries folder are visible only to you
 - You can copy and email the URL of any chart page to share it with a project member
-- For additional examples of charts created from numeric fields, see [Query by a numeric field](../../boards/queries/query-numeric.md).
--
+- To create similar charts for tests, see [Track your test results](../../test/track-test-status.md)

 ### Display of areas and iterations

 When you select **Area Path** or **Iteration Path**, only the leaf node appears in the chart.
 The leaf node is the last node of the full path.
 For example, ```Phone``` is the leaf node of ```FabrikamFiber/Fabrikam Website/Phone```.
 If your query contains a mixed level of leaf nodes, your chart might not reflect expected results.

-Use ```Node Name```, the area path leaf node, to see if that improves your results.
+Choose the **Node Name** field, the area path leaf node, to see if that improves your results.

 Charts display in browsers that support Scalable Vector Graphics (SVG).
 This includes Edge, Internet Explorer 9 and Internet Explorer 10, Chrome, Firefox and Safari on Mac.
 Charts aren't optimized for mobile or touch displays.

+### Sort by Value or Label

+Most charts allow you to choose how you want to sort the data.

+- **Value**: Sorts data by the numeric value
+- **Label**: Sorts by the label selected for grouping the data

 ### Limited display of series

 ::: moniker range="> tfs-2018"